Aims & Vision

 The range of these 2 year courses can be found in the Key Stage 4 curriculum section of our website, located here.

 Year 11 students decide on their options for Post 16 in the spring prior to starting Year 12.
 At this stage, they will join one of two pathways.
 If students are considering further education when they leave the academy, and there is a realistic possibility that they will be able to go into a course that is of a higher level than they are studying at Bradfields, then they will be placed on a learning pathway which will give them more choices of academic subjects to follow.
 If students know that they want to go into employment or it is felt that it is unrealistic to be going on to further education then they will have a place on the employability pathway.

 Details of the options available for these two pathways can be found within the two Curriculum Booklets, which are available here: Curriculum Page

 The Year 14 curriculum has been developed to further build on achievements in Years 12 and 13, and also offer courses that improve a student’s employability and core skills for life.
 Courses include supported life skills for young adults such as Travel Training and community volunteering.

 For the last 5 years, Bradfields Academy has been recognised for successfully supporting students into further or higher education, employment or training.
 With only 1 NEET (students who are Not in Education, Employment, or Training) in the past 5 years, we are very proud of our success.
 The OFSTED inspection of 2017 recognised that ‘Students have secured and sustained meaningful placements at college, in education or within the world of work over the last 10 years when they have left the school.
 The school’s success in this area is significantly above that found nationally.
 Students’ success in their future lives is a mark of the superb support they have received during their time at Bradfields Academy’.

-Independent Careers Interviews are completed by Ms Tina Leigh
+- Independent Careers Interviews are completed by Ms Tina Lee